MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 ```

 > [!IMPORTANT]
-> The Dev Proxy installer will add a new entry to PATH.
-To use Dev Proxy after installation you must first create a new session to ensure that the PATH environment variables have refreshed
+> Dev Proxy installer adds a new entry to PATH.
+To use Dev Proxy after installation, you must restart the command prompt to ensure that the PATH environment variables have refreshed.
 >

 # [Manual](#tab/manual)